FACULTY/DEPARTMENT: Faculty of Civil Engineering and Geosciences

 Click here to go to the website of the Faculty of Civil Engineering & Geosciences.

-For more information about this vacancy, you can contact Associate Professor Jeroen Langeveld, e-mail: [email protected].
+For more information about this vacancy, please contact Associate Professor Jeroen Langeveld, e-mail: [email protected].

 Are you interested in this vacancy?
 Please apply before 1 December 2022 via the application button and upload your motivation and CV.